kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   fields, letting a user configure scheduling in two conflicting places.
   * *Mitigation:* the parent controller remains the sole compiler of the workload tree and can map its own fields onto the compiled `Workload`, strip/ignore the child's nested scheduling fields, or reject requests that populate both.
-The Job controller cooperates by deferring `Workload` ownership whenever the Job carries an `OwnerReference` to a registered parent workload (replacing the v1.36 `spec.template.spec.schedulingGroup`-based opt-out).
-The parent then decides whether the Job also defers `PodGroup` creation or manages its own `PodGroup` mapped to the parent's `PodGroupTemplate`.
+The parent controller selects the authoritative `PodGroupTemplate` and decides whether the Job creates its own `PodGroup` or uses the `schedulingGroup` already placed on its pod template.
+The Job controller never reconciles the child Job's `spec.scheduling` into a parent-owned `Workload`.

 - **Increased object count.** Because the controller now materializes a `Workload`/`PodGroup` for every eligible Job, the number of scheduling objects grows relative to the v1.36 alpha, which only created objects for inferred gang Jobs.
 With the gate enabled by default from v1.38, this applies to every cluster, not only to those that opted in.
-  * *Mitigation:* objects are small and garbage-collected with the Job; the Scalability section quantifies the impact, the feature can still be disabled with the `WorkloadWithJob` gate, and performance tests covering Job creation throughput with the gate on are a Beta requirement.
+  * *Mitigation:* objects are small and garbage-collected with the Job.
+The Scalability section quantifies the impact, the feature can still be disabled with the `WorkloadWithJob` gate, and performance tests covering Job creation throughput with the gate on are a Beta requirement.